nanoframework/nf-Community-Contributions/README.md

 Join our Discord community [here](https://discord.gg/gCyBu8T).

 ## Credits

 The list of contributors to this project can be found at [CONTRIBUTORS](https://github.com/nanoframework/Home/blob/master/CONTRIBUTORS.md).

 The contributions are _owned_ by the contributor who submited it and credit is due to its creator.

 ## License

 Each contribution has it's own license.
 Please check the respective folder.

 ## Code of Conduct

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+### .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).